 This is not called PAT testing; that would (in this case) mean Portable Appliance Testing testing which is incorrect.

 One device that we have is a PATesting machine.
-We currently have 3 colleagues trained in using the unit (Tim and John in the PTCL workshop, and Ryan based in the ICL, but he does roam about) who are willing to test most items for electrical safety.
+We currently have 4 colleagues trained in using the unit (Tim, John and Chris in the PTCL workshop, and Ryan based in the ICL, but he does roam about) who are willing to test most items for electrical safety.
 The testing only looks at items that plug into a 13A plug/socket, like the ones in houses.
 If the plug is similar size to this style, question us and there is a high possibility that we can test the item.
 If the plug/socket is larger and round, question us anyway, but we may not be able to do a test.

 A few important things for you as a user to do is check that all the items that you use are in date and the unit doesn't sustain any damage, either to the casing, or to the mains cable.
 The way to check the item is in date is to look at the small label near the front of the unit.
 If the date stated is in the future and is either a green label or says passed on, and the unit/cable is undamaged then the unit can be used.
 If the date is in the past, or the unit is damaged, bring it to us.
 If most of the room needs a test within the month then speak to the building faculties team (or Ryan) and they will see about timetabling you in to get the whole room tested.
 If you are planning to run an experiment that needs items that will go out of date before the experiment finishes, then it can be arranged for a section to be tested.